DeviceIoControl/keyboard-colour-program/readme.md

 This program was created for my laptop (CLEVO P650RS-G).
 I cannot guarantee that this will work for other Models of CLEVO laptops.
 (It should / might work for other 3 Colour Zone CLEVO laptop keyboards).

+### UPDATES -> I have created a C++ version of this program that is more optimised... link: https://github.com/DeviceIoControl/CppKeyboardColour

 ### Current Feature List